Colorado Medical Malpractice Caps: Are Damages Capped?

 • Loss of consortium

 Specialized attorneys with experience helping clients deal with the effects of a medical professional’s negligence help patients recover compensation.
 However, many patients are unaware of the limitations in place for the amounts they may receive.
-Under Colorado’s law, there are limitations for the awarded non-economic and economic damages in a malpractice case.
+Under Colorado’s law, there are limitations for the awarded non-economic and economic damages in a malpractice case, including a cap on pain and suffering damages set at $250,000, adjusted for inflation, with exceptions for cases involving permanent physical impairment.
 However, there are exceptions for severe cases where patients require a lifetime of medical needs, loss of future wages, and other healthcare costs that exceed the limit.

-Regardless of the extent of injury one may sustain from medical malpractice in Colorado, there are limitations or ‘caps’ on the amount one may receive.
-To decline the rise of illegitimate cases, Colorado created new limitations within damage caps awarded in lawsuits
+Regardless of the extent of injury, one may sustain from medical malpractice in Colorado, there are limitations or ‘caps’ on the amount one may receive, affecting both medical malpractice claims and personal injury claims.
+To decline the rise of illegitimate cases, Colorado created new limitations within damage caps awarded in lawsuits, which apply to healthcare professionals and patients alike.

 Generally, the limitations are capped as follows: